FarmBot-Docs/farmbot-software/v9/The-FarmBot-Web-App/settings/homing-and-calibration.md

 ![Screen Shot 2020-04-22 at 4.58.13 PM.png](Screen_Shot_2020-04-22_at_4.58.13_PM.png)

 # Homing
 Homing an axis instructs FarmBot to find the home (minimum) position by moving towards home until an endstop, rotary encoder, or stepper driver signals that the end of the axis has been reached.
 Homing can only be performed if endstops or encoders are enabled.
-See [Calibration and Homing](../../FarmBot Software/how-to-guides/calibrate-and-home-farmbot.md) for further details.
+See [Calibration and Homing](../../FarmBot-Software/how-to-guides/calibrate-and-home-farmbot.md) for further details.

 To home an axis, click the <span class="fb-button fb-yellow">HOME X</span>, <span class="fb-button fb-yellow">HOME Y</span>, or <span class="fb-button fb-yellow">HOME Z</span> buttons.
-To home all three axes, you can use the <span class="fb-button fb-gray">:fa-home:</span> button in the controls widget (assuming that that button is set to its default behavior).
+To home all three axes, you can use the <span class="fb-button fb-gray"><i class="fa fa-home"></i></span> button in the controls widget (assuming that that button is set to its default behavior).

 {%
 include callout.html